Skip Ribbon Commands

 Fathers and partners, however, can also suffer from postpartum depression.
 We now know that fathers undergo hormonal changes, too, and sharing in the stress and sleep deprivation can further affect mood.
 A father's depression can affect outcomes for mother and baby, so be proactive about seeking help if you feel unusually down.
 (See "Perinatal Depression in Partners: Can Both Parents Get the 'Baby Blues?")

 Putting effort into helping the mother adjust to having a baby will help both parents overcome the stress and fatigue of this enormous life change.
 Make time for cuddling, snuggling, massage and activities that contribute to a strong and loving bond.
-Most obstetricians recommend women wait a minimum of six weeks after giving birth before resuming vaginal intercourse.
+Most obstetricians recommend women wait a minimum of 6 weeks after giving birth before resuming vaginal intercourse.

 Parental leave

 Many employers in the United States have been slow to adopt generous paternity leave policies, but that trend is changing.
 Taking time off in the first weeks or months can help lay a foundation for the baby's health and development for years to come.
-Fathers should ask their employer about taking time for their baby's medical care.
-Dads' involvement in their children's healthcare has been linked to children's improved compliance with treatment, better psychological adjustment and superior overall health status.

 Playing with your baby